Working at the University of Montpellier

 Free workshops are offered throughout the year to promote well-being and quality of life at work:

-• Stress management, massages, relaxation, sophrology, Qi Gong,
+• Stress management, massage, relaxation, sophrology, Qi Gong,

-All information (dates, times, locations) is communicated regularly to staff by email.
+All relevant information (dates, times, locations) is regularly sent to staff via email.

 Learn more